Subscribe to updates

 Fit for the Future Update

-Officers have been in discussions with the London CIV to agree on an asset transition plan to ensure that all assets are pooled by 31 March 2026.
-The committee will consider delegating authority to the Strategic Director of Resources, in consultation with the Chair of the Committee, to oversee the finalisation and approval of the Investment Management Agreement (IMA) with the London CIV and associated asset transition plans, to comply with the LGPS regulations.
-An IMA is a formal contract between London CIV and each Partner Fund that establishes the terms under which London CIV will assume investment management responsibilities for the Partner Fund's off-pool investments.
+The committee was asked to delegate authority to the Strategic Director of Resources, in consultation with the Chair of the Committee, to oversee the finalisation and approval of an Investment Management Agreement (IMA) with the London CIV and associated asset transition plans, to comply with the LGPS regulations.

-Taskforce for Climate-Related Financial Disclosures
+Taskforce for Climate-Related Financial Disclosures (TCFD)

-The committee will discuss the Taskforce for Climate-Related Financial Disclosures (TCFD) report for the year ending 31 March 2025.
 The TCFD was established in 2015 by the Financial Stability Board to improve climate-related financial reporting2.
-The TCFD recommendations are structured around four pillars: Governance, Strategy, Risk Management, and Metrics & Targets, comprising 11 disclosures.
+Its final recommendations, published in 2017, introduced a framework based on four pillars: Governance, Strategy, Risk Management, and Metrics & Targets, comprising 11 disclosures.

 Valuation Update and Draft Funding Strategy Statement